spkosana/lambda-tf-workspaces-cicd/README.md

     - Make sure to update the role name in the GitHub Environments
     - Make sure to update the region value in the GitHub Environments
 2. For the initial process only keep backend.tf and variables.tf with the values that are relavant to your aws environment and push the code to repo
-3. Go to the GitHub Actions tab
+3. Go to the GitHub Actions tab - Testing aws-resources-apply workflow for main branch
-    - Right side top corner there is an option Run workflow , make sure you check the branch as main or relavant branch before running the pipeline
+    - Right side top corner there is an option Run workflow (aws-resources-apply) , make sure you check the branch as main or relavant branch before running the pipeline
       - Click on Run workflow button - There is a check box that is available where the default value will be false
         - false (default): This will run the terraform init and apply plan and will initiate the process and registers terratform.tfstate file in s3 location
         - true: select the check box and it will pass value true and it will init the terraform plan and applies the plan , Please refere the plan and verify the resources in aws account